-This position works directly with the Marketing Director, Audience Services Manager and the Marketing & Studio Rental Associate.
+This position works directly with the Director of Communications, Digital Media Coordinator, and Communications Assistant.
 The intern will participate in and support the full range of the department’s activities, including market research, departmental archiving and organization, and front of house duties.

 - File, post and archive all press

 - Update institutional and individual artist press kits

 - Index and update institutional archive of images and videos

 - Distribute postcards, flyers and posters as directed